whysosuso/whysosuso.github.io/Susovan-Mahapatra-bucket-list.md

 permalink: /Susovan-Mahapatra-bucket-list/
 published: true
 ---
 These are things that I would like to do before I am gone for good.
 The only operating rule is that I am not allowed to delete anything from the list, things can only be added _(Hotel California plays in the background)_.
-This is a WIP.
+I started this when I was 20.

 - Bungee Jumping